diommsantos/QtREAnalyzer/README.md

 - Identifies and labels qt_meta_data objects created by the Qt moc.
 - Identifies and labels qt_static_metacall functions created by the Qt moc.
 - Annotates with comments the previously identified qt_static_metacall functions with the methods and propertie signatures recovered from the Qt meta data.
 - Identifies and applies method signatures, i.e. Qt methods (signals and slots) get their original name, parameter types and sometimes parameter names depending on the available metadata.
+- Identifies and applies propertie names and types to the base Qt class, i.e. Qt properties get their original name and sometimes full types depending on the available metadata, and are created in the class data type they belong to.

 # Installation